Diagnosis of Retinitis Pigmentosa

 Retinitis Pigmentosa Prevention

 Retinitis pigmentosa cannot be prevented.
-Genetic screening can tell families who has the gene and who does not.
-This can aid in family planning.
+Genetic screening can provide information about who does and does not, which can aid in family planning.